rajeev kumar , technology and life

 introduction to Adobe Captivate 4 widgets

-Posted in adobe captivate, adobe captivate new feature by rajeev kumar on February 5, 2009
+In adobe captivate,adobe captivate new feature on February 5, 2009 by rajeev kumar

 read an introductory post on “widgets” in adobe captivate 4 at Captivate Team weblog